Morocco was never high on my list of places-I-absolutely-NEEDED-to-see-in-my-lifetime.

 Chill Out in the Jardin Majorelle

-The Majorelle Gardens are a peaceful oasis in the middle of a frenetic city.
+The Majorelle Gardens are a peaceful oasis in the middle of a hectic city.

 Eat Your Body Weight in Tajine and Other Delicious Foods